bacxhoang/JavaProject-Library/README.md

 - This project is conducted as a fulfillment for the course &quot;OOP-Java&quot;, which is instructed by Dr. Tran Hong Ngoc

 - The goal of this project is to develop an application to manage(add,search,delete) a Library.

+- Please find the UserGuide inside of the docs folder.